-This briefing note aims to provide an overview of the implementation of the Minimum Energy Efficiency Standards, exemptions and exclusions, enforcement provisions and the impact on dilapidations in relation to non-domestic properties.
+This briefing note aims to provide an overview of the implementation of the MEES exemptions and exclusions enforcement provisions and the impact on dilapidations in relation to non-domestic properties.

 Implementation.
 The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 set out the minimum level of energy efficiency for private rented property in England and Wales.
-Part 3 of the Regulations contains the minimum level of energy efficiency provisions, which are currently set an at energy performance certificate (EPC) rating of band E. The regulations are a directive originating from the Energy Act 2011 which requires new regulations be introduced to reduce the energy efficiency of private rented buildings situated in England and Wales.
+Part 3 of the Regulations contains the minimum level of energy efficiency provisions which are currently set at an energy performance certificate (EPC) rating of band E. The regulations are a directive originating from the Energy Act 2011 which requires new regulations be introduced to increase the energy efficiency of private rented buildings situated in England and Wales.

 Implementation of the Regulations is to come into effect in the following stages:

-– From April 2018, the MEES regulations triggers an enforcement mechanism that will apply to all privately rented non-domestic buildings.
-The new legal standard makes it unlawful to lease all privately rented commercial properties or permit lease renewals unless the building can achieve an EPC rating of ‘A’ through to ‘E’.
+– From April 2018, the MEES regulations trigger an enforcement mechanism that will apply to all privately rented non-domestic buildings.
+The new legal standard makes it unlawful to Lease all privately rented commercial properties or permit Lease renewals unless the building can achieve an EPC rating of ‘A’ through to ‘E’.

-– From April 2023, all leases of private rented properties that commence before 1st April 2018 must comply with the MEES regulations.
+– From April 2023, all privately rented properties with Leases that commenced before 1st April 2018 must comply with the MEES regulations.

 The guidance set out in ‘The Non-Domestic Private Rented Property Minimum Standard’ document confirms that MEES will only apply to those properties which require an EPC by law.

 Reasoning.
-The government has identified that built environment is a major contributor to Greenhouse Gas emissions which directly affects the United Kingdom’s target to reduce carbon emissions by 2030.
+The government has identified that the built environment is a major contributor to Greenhouse Gas emissions which directly affects the UK’s target to reduce carbon emissions by 2030.
 It is estimated that heating and powering our non-domestic buildings is responsible for around 12% of the UK’s emissions.

-The government estimates that 18% of commercial properties across the UK hold EPC ratings of F or G, and as such the new minimum energy standards aims to improve the EPC ratings of England and Wales commercial building stock, to tackle Greenhouse Gas emissions.
+The government estimates that 18% of commercial properties across the UK hold EPC ratings of F or G and as such the new minimum energy standards aims to improve the EPC ratings of England and Wales commercial building stock.